MOrgacki/blueeyesmacro-tibia-scripts/README.md

 Tibia is 2D MMORPG and one of the oldest MMORPGs.
 Repositorium consists a few scripts made in Blue Eye Macro to automate some tasks ingame.

 # Notes
-Macro bases on pixel recgonization.
+Macro's base on pixel recgonization.
 The resolution is set to 1600x900.
-It is not detectable.
+Currently it is not detectable by BattleEye protection.

 # Usage
 To use the scrips: